Elliott stops 40, Konecny scores as Flyers beat Sabres 3-0

 Konecny broke the scoreless tie with 2:09 left in the second on a breakaway, beating Carter Hutton with a backhand that went through the goalie’s legs.
 Oskar Lindblom set up the goal with a long bank pass from deep in the defensive zone that landed perfectly on Konecny’s stick in Buffalo’s zone.

-The Sabres had several good chances in the period, including a pair of shots that clanged off the iron.
-Colin Miller’s hard slap shot from the point hit the crossbar and ricocheted all the way back to center ice.
-Victor Olofsson hit the post from a sharp angle 2 ½ minutes later.
+“We had to bounce back from our performance (Monday),” Flyers coach Alain Vigneault said.
+“This was in my estimation our best compete.”

-Hutton was replaced by Jonas Johansson to begin the third period, apparently due to injury.
+Hutton was replaced by Jonas Johansson to begin the third period due to injury.
 Hutton had his helmet knocked off after being hit in the head by the Flyers’ Ivan Provorov early in the second period after Provorov was checked into the goalie by Brandon Montour.
 Hutton had 19 saves.

 MEN DOWN

 In addition to Buffalo’s Hutton, Flyers D Philippe Myers and C Morgan Frost were both injured on checks by Jake McCabe and didn’t return.
+Vigneault said they would have further tests on Wednesday.

 EIGHT IS ENOUGH